-China and Japan have been big fans of the chrysanthemum for centuries - and rightly so!
-This ‘golden flower’ provides warmth and colour, shines in every bouquet and also has a very long vase life.
+They’ve been big fans of the chrysanthemum in China and Japan for centuries.
+And rightly so!
+Because this ‘golden flower’ brings warmth and colour, shines in every bouquet and also has a very long vase life.
+Meet the chrysanthemum.

 Colours and shapes

 You might almost forget that the chrysanthemum was originally yellow, since the flower now comes in an incredibly wide range of colours.
-Opt for colour and enrich your home with chrysanthemums in warm gold, bronze or deep orange tones or go for subtlety with chrysanthemums in shades of white, pink or purple.
+Opt for colour and enrich your home with chrysanthemums in warm gold, bronze or deep orange tones.
+Or go for subtle and calm with chrysanthemums in shades of white, pink or purple.

-This fantastic bloomer comes in different varieties: you can express your creativity with spray, disbudded or Santini chrysanthemums.
-On the latter, the flowers are branched on the stem and are far more compact to give a unique look.
-If that wasn’t choice enough, there are also many different flower shapes: from single to double-flowered and from spider to pom-pom shape.
+This fantastic bloomer also comes in different varieties: you can release your inner stylist with spray, disbudded or Santini chrysanthemums.
+On the latter the flowers are branched on the stem and are far more compact, to give a unique look!
+And if that wasn’t choice enough, there are also many different flower shapes: from single to double flowered and from spider to pom-pom shape.

-The stylish chrysanthemum brings infinite colour into your home together with a healthy dose of happiness, since this flower represents health and happiness.
-It also makes a lovely gift!
+The stylish chrysanthemum brings both infinite colour into your home and a healthy dose of joy, since this flower represents health and happiness.
+It doesn’t just look good on your own sideboard, but also makes a lovely gift!

 The chrysanthemum has been incredibly popular in Asia for centuries.
-The flower originates in China and Japan, where they fell in love with it immediately and it arrived in Europe in around 1700.
-The name derives from the Greek: chrys (gold) and anthemon (flower).
-In the past, they only came in a golden colour.
+The flower originates in China and Japan, where they fell in love with it immediately.
+The chrysanthemum arrived in Europe in around 1700.
+The chrysanthemum’s name derives from the Greek: chrys (gold) and anthemon (flower).
+Originally you could only enjoy the chrysanthemum in golden yellow.